 Instead of having been made in the fancy boutique in France one may be meant to imagine, perhaps this hat was commissioned by the store and simply made in bulk in a factory somewhere in the United States.
 (Or perhaps they had begun outsourcing at the time?)
 As Woodward & Lothrop closed in 1995, along with its subsidiary Woolworths, which you may remember, this question may not be answered, but I intend to look in to it.

-A second hat of a similar nature has also been donated and, having looked through books of advertisements from the same period (c1910, that is).
-Considering the circumference of the headsize opening (see term here), both hats may have been intended for children.
-Fig. 524 shows an equivalent for a woman.
+A second hat of a similar nature has also been donated and, having looked through books of advertisements from the same period (c1910, that

-Another probable reason for the small circumference of the headsize opening could be that, given the hairstyles of the time, the hat could have sat upon the head instead of being pulled over the crown.
-Kiki believes the latter while I believe the former.
-Looking in the advertisement to the left, the hat does sit around the crown of the child's head.
+Another probable reason for the small circumference of the headsize opening could be that, given the hairstyles of the time, the hat could have

-ar bonnet to the period is the reflection in clothing for both women in girls of layers of lace, hanging off the form (as seen below).
+Note the ruching on the underside of the brims of both bonnets.
+Relating this particular bonnet to the period is the reflection in clothing for both women in girls of layers of lace, hanging off the form (as seen below).
 While Harper's Bazaar declared the bonnet dead in 1892, this advertisement, from nearly ten years later clearly states that it is selling a hat in the poke bonnet style.

-young women or older girls, as post adolescent women appear more often to be adorned in larger, more decorative hats.
+Furthermore, this style of bonnet seems to only appear on young women or older girls, as post adolescent women appear more often to be adorned in larger, more decorative hats.

 No comments: